mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *all the knowledge i possess everyone else can acquire, but my heart is all my own.*
+> *so you think that money is the root of all evil. have you ever asked what is the root of all money?*

 </div>
 <!-- quote-end -->